The Five Factor Formula Has Been Repeated Over and Over Again

 • Ritalin side effects include nervousness, insomnia, hypersensitivity, and even Tourette’s syndrome.

 The body is an extremely complex biochemical and electromagnetic mechanism that regulates itself into harmony and rhythm with every other aspect of the body.
-When these chemicals are introduced, the body must overcompensates in other ways.
+When these chemicals are introduced, the body must over compensate in other ways.
 A child, who is placed on an anti-depressant, submerges feelings rather than learning the life skills to deal with them.
 Like a pressure cooker waiting to explode, the feelings lie deep and hidden until the effects of the drug are countered by the body growing to puberty, adulthood or extreme stress.
 It is then that all of the minor conflicts and agitation come exploding to the surface in rage.
-Taunting peers, pressures of a growing body in puberty, early separation from parents, all compound the agitated state of a child on anti-depressants drugs.
-This coupled with images from violent television, computer games and movie viewing, creates a climate in this country to settle uncomfortable or angry feelings with violence through tragedies such as Virginia Tech, Sandy Hook.
+Taunting peers, pressures of a growing body in puberty, early separation from parents, death of someone close, all compound the agitated state of a child on anti-depressants drugs.
+This coupled with images from violent television, computer games and movie viewing, creates a climate in this country to settle uncomfortable or angry feelings with violence through tragedies such as Virginia Tech, Sandy Hook, Stoneman Douglas.

 RESEARCH STUDIES, TEST AND RESULTS